 The OpenLegacy team has decades of experience in legacy modernization and integration.
 Throughout our careers we have been involved in both software development of legacy modernization software as well as helping enterprises implement these solutions.
 We have lived the pains of developing and deploying solutions that are proprietary and/or solve only some of the legacy modernization challenges.
 These experiences inspired the creation of OpenLegacy.
 Our mission is simple, to be THE de facto standard for legacy modernization and integration that is quick, easy, and has no barriers to use the software.
-And most importantly, can be relied upon by our community of users.

 Many legacy modernization solutions, while appealing in theory, take too long to implement.
 Others are so invasive to the application that they require a huge set of stakeholders and approvals to move forward.